 After arriving in Colombo from my long flight I was pleasantly surprised by the swift journey from the airport to the oasis of calm that is The Wallawwa.
 With well-appointed and spacious rooms and a good selection of places to escape to in the gardens it is the perfect retreat to escape to before or after a flight.
 There is an emphasis on sustainability here and the gorgeous garden fuels a kitchen that offers superb cuisine.
-Even though The Wallawwa was the first hotel I saw on my visit to Sri Lanka, it remains a firm favorite of mine!
+Even though The Wallawwa was the first hotel I saw on my visit to Sri Lanka, it remains a firm favourite of mine!

 Rikki Poynton (Staff)

-Although mainly used as a stop off point on arrival or on the way to the airport due to its close proximity, this was one of my favorite boutique hotels and if you have the time its certainly worth the visit.
+Although mainly used as a stop off point on arrival or on the way to the airport due to its close proximity, this was one of my favourite boutique hotels and if you have the time its certainly worth the visit.
 The spa is really good value and the food is amazing.